 Eastern box turtles inhabit forests, fields, forest-brush, and forest-field ecotones.
 In some areas they move seasonally from fields in spring to forest in summer.
-They commonly enters pools of shornate or western box trutles inhabit prairie grassland, pasture, fields, sandhills, and open woodland.
+They commonly enters pools of sh Drnate or western box trutles inhabit prairie grassland, pasture, fields, sandhills, and open woodland.
 They are essentially terrestrial but sometimes enter slow, shallow streams and creek pools.
-Any permanent body of water Large rivers and streams; in some areas also found in lakes, impoundments, and shallow bogs (Ernst and Barbour 1972).
-Usually in water with sandy or mud bottom oastal marshes; inland natural rivers, swamps and marshes; manmade impoundments refers relatively dry microhabitats, usually associated with grassy areas.
-Habitats include open grassland, prairie, woodland edge, open woodland, oak savannas, longleaf pine flatwoods, scrub Occurs to 6000 feet, but largely limited below the pinyon-juniper zone on mountains in the Big Bend area.
-Open, arid and semi-arid regions with sparse vegetation, including grass, cactus, scatt an zones, abandoned farmland.
-Limestone bluffs, sandy soil or black clay.
-Prefers dense ground cover, i.e. grapevines, paln Streams of varying sizes and bottoms, almost always with leaf litter
+Any permanent body of water Large rivers and streams, in some areas also found in lakes, impoundments, and shallow bogs (Ernst and Barbour 1972).
+Usually in water with sandy or mud bottor Destingtion and the stream streams and streams and streams and the stream frame the stream stream stream stream stream stream stream streams and streams and streams and streams and stream streams and streams and streams and streams and stream streams and streams oastal marshes; inland natural rivers, swamps and marshes; manmade impoundments

+Prefers relatively dry microhabitats, usually associated with grassy areas.
+Habitats include open grassland, prairie, woodland edge, open woodland, oak savannas, longleaf pine flatwoods, scrub Decurs to 6000 feet, but largely limited below the pinyon-juniper zone on mountains in the Big Bend area.
+Open, arid and semi-arid regions with sparse vegetation, including grass, cactus, scatt